Why Test Your Pouch?

 - Measure out 6 ounces of food maximum, even if you feel you can eat more.

-If My Pouch Stretched Does That Mean I Can’t Lose Any More Weight?
+If My Pouch Stretched, Can I Still Lose More Weight?

 Individuals that continued the post-op diet recommendations long term, regardless of pouch size, continued to see the best results.
-This has proven that proper use of weight loss surgery as a tool is the most important variable for successful weight loss results.
+This has proven that the proper use of weight loss surgery as a tool is the most important variable for achieving your goal weight.